Can you drive a car if your name is not on the insurance?

 A permissive user is authorized to drive a car by the insured even if they are unrelated or don’t live in the same household.
 And that permission comes with automatic insurance coverage.

+It’s a common question whether you can drive a car if the insurance is not in your name, and the specifics can vary by insurance policy.
 For example, if you borrow a friend’s vehicle and drive it with their permission, the coverage will extend to you if it is insured.

 However, not all car insurance policies offer permissive user status.
 Those who do may provide limited coverage, leaving you vulnerable to lawsuits if you get involved in an accident.
 So, check the vehicle owner’s car insurance policy before driving their car.